MIST: Mutual Information Estimation Via Supervised Training: Introduction

 Mutual information is one of the most widely applied information measures in data science, finding applications in feature selection \citep{peng2005feature_selection, kwak2002_feature_selection}, causality \citep{butte1999_causality_genomics}, representation learning \citep{chen2016infogan, higgins2018towards_distentagled_representations, tishby2015_info_bottleneck, zhao2018information_autoencoders}, reinforcement learning \citep{oord2018_cpc, pathak2017curiosity}, and generative modeling \citep{alemi2016deep_variation_info_bottleneck, alemi2018gilbo, huang2020evaluating_lossy_compression}.

 Calculating MI requires access to the joint and marginal distributions, which are rarely known in practice.
 Consequently, most approaches infer MI from finite samples drawn from these distributions.
-Existing estimators fall into two main families.
-(1) \textbf{Density estimators} approximate the underlying densities, for example, using kernel density estimation, $k$-nearest neighbors, or variational autoencoders.
+Existing estimators fall into two main families: density estimators and density ratio estimators. \textbf{Density estimators} approximate the underlying densities, for example, using kernel density estimation, $k$-nearest neighbors, or variational autoencoders.
 MI can then be computed by substituting these estimates into one of MI's definitions (such as Equation~\ref{eq:mi}).
-Prominent density estimators include KSG \citep{ksg} and MINDE \citep{minde}.
-(2) \textbf{Density relationship estimators} instead estimate the relationship between the joint and marginal distributions, often using variational lower bounds derived from the Donsker--Varadhan representation of the Kullback--Leibler divergence (see Appendix~\ref{app:definitions} for these definitions).
+Prominent density estimators include KSG \citep{ksg} and MINDE \citep{minde}. \textbf{Density ratio estimators} instead estimate the relationship between the joint and marginal distributions, often using variational lower bounds.
 Notable examples include MINE \citep{mine}, NWJ \citep{nwj}, and SMILE \citep{MINE_exp_variance_consistency_tests}.
+In both families of approaches, neural methods have been developed to improve the estimator's capacity to capture complex density functions or density relationships.